- codeine phosphate

 Other medicines and co-codamol

 Tell your doctor or pharmacist if you are taking or have recently taken any other medicines.
 This includes medicines obtained without a prescription, including herbal medicines.
-This is because co-codamol can affect the way some other medicines work.
+This is because co-codamol and other medicines can affect the way each other work.

 Tell your doctor or pharmacist if you are taking any other medicines:

-If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking co-codamol.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking co- codamol.

 Pregnancy and breast-feeding